|Plant Height||2-3 Ft.|

 |Pollinator Value||Very Good|

-Penstemons are perennial forbs, subshrubs to shrubs with attractive flowers.
-Common to the Western United States.
+Foxglove Beardtongue is a native perennial forb common to the Western United States.
 They are short to long-lived.
 Penstemons have opposite, entire or toothed leaves.
 They have several stalked flowers or flower clusters that are borne in the axils of the upper leaves or leaflike bracts.
 The fruit is a many-seeded capsule.

 USES: All species are mentioned for their value in mixes for erosion control and beautification values.
 Penstemons are considered desirable forages for deer, antelope and birds either as herbage or seed.
 They may also provide some cover for selected small bird species.
 They provide diversity to the plant community.